Hornbill-Docs/servicemanager-config/servicemanager-config/customize/workflows/service-manager-workflows.md

 ### Assessment
 Use the Assessment node to initiate an Impact Assessment on a request.

 This Hornbill Automation will present an Impact Assessment option on the Escalate Action of a request.
-When selected a user will be taken through a number of defined questions, and determined by their responses, an impact level will be automatically applied to the request.
+When selected, a user is taken through a number of defined questions; based on the user's responses, an impact level is automatically applied to the request.

 ### Assets
-Use these Hornbill Automations for managing assets that are associated to the request
+Use these Hornbill Automations for managing assets that are associated to the request:
 * Add All Owned by Customer
 * Add Generic Assets Owned by Customer
 * Add Computer System Assets Owned by Customer